emojiproposals/emojiproposals.github.io/README.md

 gem install bundler
 ```

-Createa a gemset (whatever that is):
+Create a gemset (whatever that is):

 ```bash
 rvm gemset create emojiproposals